-The Biddle Freshman Program (BFP) is comprised of freshmen students who receive enhanced support to ensure successful matriculation.
-SAT/ACT scores, GPA, and non-cognitive indicators such as commitment and engagement are considered when determining the eligibility of a student to participate in this program.
+The Biddle Freshman Program (BFP) is generally a two semester program comprised of freshmen students who receive enhanced support to ensure successful matriculation.
+SAT/ACT scores, high school GPA, and non-cognitive indicators (such as commitment and engagement) are considered when determining the eligibility of a student to participate in this program.